AAA Magazines

 Arkadelphia, Arkansas

-The cool waters of the nearly 14,000-acre DeGray Lake, formed 50 years ago after the Caddo River was dammed, are clear enough that snorkelers and scuba divers routinely explore their depths.
-You’ll often see fishing boats near the dam and around islands on the hunt for largemouth bass, striped bass, and more.
+The 14,000-acre DeGray Lake, formed 50 years ago after the Caddo River was dammed, is clear enough that snorkelers and scuba divers routinely explore its depths.
+You’ll often see fishing boats on the hunt for largemouth bass and striped bass near the dam and around islands.

-DeGray Lake Resort State Park hugs the banks of the lake, located in the foothills of the Ouachita Mountains.
-Resort guests and locals are drawn to the lake’s Caddo Bend day-use area like a magnet to enjoy a sandy beach with a swimming area that’s off-limits to all watercraft.
+Locals and guests of DeGray Lake Resort State Park are drawn to the Caddo Bend day-use area, which has a sandy beach with a swimming area that’s off-limits to watercraft.
 After frolicking in the sun, retreat to shaded picnic tables.
 A playground and restroom facilities are nearby.

 10. Bogue Chitto River